danhamilton/data-type-modelling-demo/README.md

 # data-type-modelling-demo
-Example implementation of Value Class, Tagged Type and Refined Types patterns for a loan date object
+Example implementation of Value Class, Tagged Type and Refined Types patterns for a loan data object

 ## Implementations of Loan Class:
 - Standard Case Class